breakthrough-treatment-liver-cancer

 Role of Stem Cells in Treatment for Liver Cancer

-Our stem cell treatment for liver cancer are customized specific to patient needs.
+Our stem cell treatments for liver cancer are explicitly customized to patient needs.
 The individualized protocol helps patients fight cancer using traditional cancer treatment and alternative natural cellular-based therapies.
-For over a decade, our approach to integrated healthcare relies on research-based treatment plans comprehensive and specific to patient medical needs to ensure the highest chances of success.
+For over a decade, our approach to integrated healthcare has relied on research-based treatment plans that are comprehensive and specific to patient medical needs to ensure the highest chances of success.
 Our Cell Regeneration therapies offer a holistic approach to health care.
 We strive to fight cancer and alleviate underlying symptoms that can increase the patient’s quality of life.
-Our cancer stem cells treatment also focuses on long term remission by addressing potential underlying causes of the disease.
+Our cancer stem cell treatment also focuses on long-term remission by addressing potential underlying causes of the disease.

 Warning and Dangers of Herbal Therapies

-Some herbal based supplements might help treat some symptoms associated with liver cancer, but patients diagnosed with cancers need to be extra precautious before digesting any unknown herbal remedies.
-A compromised liver may have a much harder time breaking down or metabolizing some substances.
+Some herbal-based supplements might help treat some symptoms associated with liver cancer, but patients diagnosed with cancers need to be extra cautious before digesting any unknown herbal remedies.
+A compromised liver may have difficulty breaking down or metabolizing some substances.
 In particular, patients with lung cancer have a challenging time processing alcohol.
 Since many herbal preparations and extracts are alcohol-based, liver cancer patients should always double-check all the ingredients before taking any herbs.
 Furthermore, some herbal supplements for liver cancer might cause excessive bleeding and prevent blood from clotting properly.

 Primary liver cancer can be defeated.
-Our goal is to heal patients for sustained long term remission of liver cancer.
+Our goal is to heal patients for sustained long-term remission of liver cancer.
 Our hands-on approach to modern healthcare means that we will work with you and your primary care doctor to determine the best overall treatment options based on the stage and severity.
-Our medical evaluation requires evaluation of current medical records.
-For over 15 years our experienced cancer team has treated hundreds patients successfully.
-Immunotherapy is not appropriate for all cases but patients who are not responding to traditional treatments or those where surgery is not a good option can benefit.
+Our medical evaluation requires the evaluation of current medical records.
+Our experienced cancer team has successfully treated hundreds of patients for nearly two decades.
+Immunotherapy is not appropriate for all cases, but patients who are not responding to traditional treatments or those for whom surgery is not a good option can benefit.
 Please contact us so our team can review current medical records Radiology scans (CT, ultrasound, or MRI) and lab tests to target the tumor(s) better and destroy them using minimally invasive techniques.

 The outlook for patients diagnosed with primary liver cancer has never been better.
 Thanks to modern medicine, many people survive the disease.
-The Regeneration center has cared for cancer patients worldwide who were diagnosed with different types of primary liver tumors and some rare types such as hepatoblastoma and angiosarcoma.
-To learn more about our stem cell treatment protocols for treatment of liver cancer please contact us today.
+The Regeneration Center has cared for cancer patients worldwide who were diagnosed with different types of primary liver tumors and some rare types, such as hepatoblastoma and angiosarcoma.
+To learn more about our stem cell treatment protocols for the treatment of liver cancer, please contact us today.

 Published Clinical Citations